quanterall/HaskellMaterials/basics/08-streaming.md

 ### Exercises (Common functions)

+1. Write a conduit called `takeUnless :: (Monad m) => (a -> Bool) -> ConduitT a a m ()` that takes a predicate and will yield values if they don't match that predicate.
+Use `await` and `yield` to implement it.

-1. Create a conduit that takes all the lines[0] from a file and yields each line that starts with a '#' character.
+2. Create a conduit that takes all the lines[0] from a file and yields each line that starts with a '#' character.
 See section on "Functions similar to non-streaming equivalents" for inspiration on how to accomplish parts of this.

-2. Make a function that will tie together the conduit you defined above with a conduit that reads every file in a given directory, so that you now have a conduit that takes a directory and returns all lines beginning with '#' in that directory.
+3. Make a function that will tie together the conduit you defined above with a conduit that reads every file in a given directory, so that you now have a conduit that takes a directory and returns all lines beginning with '#' in that directory.

-3. Add writing of all lines beginning with '#' to a queue, as well as a final step that sinks all the lines into a file.
+4. Add writing of all lines beginning with '#' to a queue, as well as a final step that sinks all the lines into a file.

-4. Modify the above solution to write data to a temporary file instead.
+5. Modify the above solution to write data to a temporary file instead.
 Where would you go to find out how to do this?

 #### Exercise notes (Common functions)